basuabhirup/secret-app/README.md

 ```
 <br />

-9. Experimented and went through 6 levels of security
+9. Experimented and went through 6 different levels of security:

 ### Level 1 Security: Login with registered Username and Password
 * Handled the HTTP 'POST' requests made on the `/register` route, so that it creates a new user document in the database to store their emails and passwords: